emerald/TEmPLE/docs/syntax/classical.rst

 Classical Emerald Syntax
 ========================

-Emerald was conceived in an academic setting, as an object-oriented language for distributed computing in the early 1980s.
+Emerald was conceived in an academic setting, as an object-based language for distributed computing in the early 1980s.
 As such, its classical syntax is inspired by some of the academic giants of the time, namely `Pascal`_, `Simula`_, and `S`_.